Mine Safety and Health Administration, Labor.

 III.
 Current Actions

-This request for collection of information contains provisions for Qualification/Certification Program Request for MSHA Individual Identification Number (MIIN).
-MSHA has updated the data with respect to the number of respondents, responses, burden hours, and burden costs supporting this information collection request.
+This information collection request concerns provisions for Qualification/Certification Program Request for MSHA Individual Identification Number (MIIN).
+MSHA has updated the data with respect to the number of respondents, responses, burden hours, and burden costs supporting this information collection request from the previous information collection request.

 Type of Review: Extension, without change, of a currently approved collection.